Welcome to EVE

 If you are interested in booking an ‘in house’ tutorial at your practice, please send an email via the ‘contact me’ page.

 The subjects covered will largely focus on emergency medicine but are relatable to all aspects of small animal veterinary work.

-EVE is founded by Sara Mooney RVN CertVNECC, a UK registered veterinary nurse with a strong passion for emergency medicine, teaching and sharing the knowledge gained over 13 years of clinical practice and further education.
+EVE is founded by Sara Mooney RVN CertVNECC VTS (ECC), a UK registered veterinary nurse ECC specialist with a strong passion for emergency medicine, teaching and sharing the knowledge.

 Sara’s mission is to motivate and empower nurses, techs and vets to work at their very best and achieve their goals.

 EVE was created to provide accessible and affordable education that delivers practical knowledge that is relatable and easily applied, to improve patient care.